headcheck/ai-fitness/README.md

-# buildspace
+# Who's Your Donor
-### Welcome 👋
+### Howdy 👋

-This is the starter template for the [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.
+Enter the name of a campaign candidate and see who their top donors are.